 The service charge is payable by producers who sell cattle and by producers to feed and slaughter their own cattle.
 Any service charge paid by or on behalf of a producer is refundable to that producer on request of that producer.
 A producer may request a refund of all or a portion of the service charge paid.

 The refund is only available to Alberta residents selling or feeding and slaughtering cattle in Alberta.
-When non-Alberta residents sell cattle in Alberta the purchaser or livestock dealer is deducting and remitting the Federal Levy and not the ABP Service Charge.
-The Federal Levy is collected by ABP on behalf of the Canadian Beef Cattle Research, Market Development & Promotion Agency (the National Agency) and is paid to the National Agency for national beef cattle research, marketing and promotion.
-The National Agency pays a portion of the Federal Levy to the provincial cattle association in the province where the seller resides.
-When an Alberta resident sells cattle in another province, the provincial cattle association in that province is, in turn, collecting the Federal Levy from the Alberta producer.
-This Federal Levy is non-refundable.
+When non-Alberta residents sell cattle in Alberta the purchaser or livestock dealer is deducting and remitting the Canadian Beef Cattle Check-Off (national check-off) and not the ABP Service Charge.
+The national check-off is collected by ABP on behalf of the Canadian Beef Check-Off Agency (the Agency) and is paid to the Agency for national beef cattle research, marketing and promotion.
+The Agency pays a portion of the national check-off to the provincial cattle association in the province where the seller resides.
+When an Alberta resident sells cattle in another province, the provincial cattle association in that province is, in turn, collecting the national check-off from the Alberta producer.
+The national check-off is non-refundable.

 The request for a refund must be accompanied with such documents as may be required by ABP to prove to the satisfaction of ABP that the service charge was paid to the Commission by the producer, or deducted from the sale proceeds by a purchaser or dealer and not passed on to another producer for payment.